Xuanwo/blog/content/2024/08-backon-reaches-v1.md

 - `no_std` support: BackON can operate without the `std`; users only need to provide their own sleeper implementation.
 - No additional errors: BackON does not introduce new errors, so users do not need to adapt their error handling logic.

-BackON employs a variety of generic techniques with Rust's type system, which leads to some drawbacks:

 Due to rust's limitations, BackON cannot directly `retry` a function with arguments.
 Users need to create a closure to capture it as a `FnMut() -> impl Future<Output=Result<T>>` instead.

 ```rust